benpptung/currency-restapi-currencylayer/README.md

-This is a Nodejs wrapper of `currencylayer` api for [currency-rates-store](https://www.npmjs.com/package/currency-rates-store)
+This is a Nodejs wrapper of `currencylayer` api for [currency-rates-store](https://www.npmjs.com/package/currency-rates-store).
+You need to have an account in [currencylayer.com](https://currencylayer.com)

-# Example #1
+# Example - instantiate the method directly

 ```
 const live = require('currency-restapi-currencylayer').Live('YOUR_ACCESS_KEY');